rsapkf/42/docs/github-gitlab-stars.md

 - [ageron/handson-ml2](https://github.com/ageron/handson-ml2) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in python using Scikit-Learn and TensorFlow 2
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [kdeldycke/awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood) - Curated list of falsehoods programmers believe in.
+- [philipwalton/flexbugs](https://github.com/philipwalton/flexbugs) - A community-curated list of flexbox issues and cross-browser workarounds for them.

 ---